weltond/DataStructure/LeetCode/dp/801-Minimum-Swaps-to-Make-Sequences-Increasing.md

         for (int i = 1; i < a.length; i++) {

             if (a[i] <= b[i - 1] || b[i] <= a[i - 1]) {
-                swap[i] = swap[i - 1] + 1;
+                // In this case, the ith manipulation should be same as the i-1th manipulation swap[i] = swap[i - 1] + 1;
                 keep[i] = keep[i - 1];
             } else if (a[i] <= a[i - 1] || b[i] <= b[i - 1]) {
-                swap[i] = keep[i - 1] + 1;
+                // In this case, the ith manipulation should be the opposite of the i-1th manipulation swap[i] = keep[i - 1] + 1;
                 keep[i] = swap[i - 1];
             } else {
-                int tmp = Math.min(swap[i - 1], keep[i - 1]);
+                // Either swap or fix is OK.
+Let's keep the minimum one int tmp = Math.min(swap[i - 1], keep[i - 1]);
                 swap[i] = tmp + 1;
                 keep[i] = tmp;